Whether you are traveling across the country or around the world, we recommend the purchase of travel insurance.

 - Terrorist acts in a city where you are making connections

-We, the Travel 100 Group, strongly recommend the purchase of travel insurance for important trips, especially those to foreign countries.
+Holt Travel Service strongly recommends the purchase of travel insurance for important trips, especially those to foreign countries.
 This insurance protects your trip investment and it protects you.
 There are a number of highly rated companies that offer insurance.
 A complete list of these companies can be found at www.ustia.org.

 When one stops and considers the number of events that can negatively affect an important trip, the reasons why we promote the purchase of insurance becomes clear.